oneapi-src/oneTBB/rfcs/README.md

 A proposal that is subsequently implemented and released in oneTBB as a preview feature will be moved to the `rfcs/experimental` folder.
 The RFC for a preview feature in `rfcs/experimental` should include a description of what is required to move from experimental to fully supported -- for example, feedback from users, demonstrated performance improvements, etc.

 A proposal that is implemented, added to the oneTBB specification, and supported as a full feature appears in the `rfcs/supported` directory.
 An RFC for a fully supported feature in the `rfcs/supported` directory should have a link to the section in the oneTBB specification that has its formal wording.

-A feature that is deprecated or removed or a proposal that is abandoned may be moved to the `rfcs/archived` folder.
+A feature that is removed or a proposal that is abandoned or rejected will be moved to the `rfcs/archived` folder.

 ## Document Style